 Painting Wood Signs, in general, seems difficult so I decided to do some research on it.
 Being new to painting signs I was wondering what are my options?
 I knew I didn’t need to be an expert but wanted to ensure I wasn’t wasting my time or money, but yet still get the look I was wanting.

-The Best Ways To Paint Wood Signs is simple.
+The Best Ways To Paint Wood Signs are simple.
 Consider the look and feel you are going for.
-Utilize an Acrylic or Latex paint, the color of your choice, then with a small paint brush or sponge applicator spread evenly across the wood sign, typically going with the grain.
+Utilize an Acrylic or Latex paint, the color of your choice, then with a small paintbrush or sponge applicator spread evenly across the wood sign, typically going with the grain.
 Let dry and repeat.